Turn Your Smartphone into a Spectroscope

 A smartphone spectroscope represents an excellent way to introduce young students to the principles of diffraction and emission and absorption line spectra.
 This little gadget would form a useful part of any STEM curriculum for the appropriate age range in physics, chemistry and astronomy classes.
 Since the vast majority of young students own smartphones these days, having them construct their own spectroscopes and learning the basic principles of spectroscopy, together with how a spectroscope actually functions, is a big plus.

-Recommended as an introduction to spectroscopy for younger minds.
+Highly recommended as an introduction to spectroscopy for younger minds.

-Fom Steve’s Open Lab
+From Steve’s Open Lab